clblamires/ninesjournal/_posts/2019-05-28-trouble-in-the-teahouse.md

 summary: "Three events happen over the course of the next few days: a strange messenger in the woods, a hunting trip gone awry, and an attack by a deadly force of enemies."
 levelup: false
 quote: 'This adventuring party is missing someone.
 You.'
+image: teahouse
 ---

 Traveling to Lotus Lake progressively became more eventful as the days came and went.
 Hebo and Oromis had become very fast friends, teasing each other most of the way.
 Ezio and I were constantly on the lookout.
 Petra, Luna, and Eclipse stayed in the wagon and talked with one another the entire time.
 The sun shone during the day, and the stars were beautifully clear at night.

-**The First Event: Messenger in the Woods**
+##### The First Event: Messenger in the Woods

-The first event happened in the morning of our fourth day of travel from Oakshade.
+It was on the morning of our fourth day of travel from Oakshade.
 Luna and I were on watch when a thick fog rolled in at dawn.
 It wasn’t surprising; fog occasionally covered the fields in the mornings.
 This, we determined, was different.
 After all, we knew that we were approaching a meeting with a member of the Court of Owls, and that could be dangerous.
 We woke our companions.
 Ezio and Eclipse snuck out into the fog to find the road, but soon came running back.
 They informed us that there are shapes in the fog, shapes that we soon saw ourselves.

-Luna informed us that the fog was merely a magical illusion.
+Luna believed that the fog was merely a magical illusion.
 We spoke to the shapes, and it spoke only with messages attached to arrows and messages written in the fog.
 The figure provided a token to Ezio, identifying himself as an interested party in the Court of Owls.
 Or perhaps not in the Court of Owls at all.
 The message was unclear, but what was clear to us was that Yen-Fei was expecting us.
 Maybe this was Yen-Fei talking to us now?

 The mysterious messenger gave us a wanted poster.
 A murderer from Obsidian Garrison was on the run, and the reward was 2000 gold.
 We seven were certainly interested in this.
 The fog dissipated almost immediately.
 We had a new goal in mind: travel to Obsidian Garrison and meet with the warden.
 We intend to find this murderer and return him to prison.